ajleeson/research_blog/_posts/2023-02-27-hydrodynamics-comparison-1.md

 **Without Point Sources (markers denote where the "would-be" WWTPs are located)**
 <p style="text-align:center;"><img src="https://user-images.githubusercontent.com/15829099/221714348-306ab9e3-caf2-453f-af3d-24dc2392ceb4.png" width="750"/><br>Fig 4.
 No point source run: Surface velocities on hour 21 of 2021.02.25 in Main Basin.
 Note that this run still includes tiny rivers.</p><br>

 Even though the "with WWTP" condition did not blow up, I am still seeing some higher surface velocities near the WWTPs in Figure 3.
-What this suggests to me is that *all* point sources are causing strange behavior, but only Birch Bay WWTP and Oak Harbor Lagoon WWTP have been strange enough to cause a blow up.
+Surface velocities just south of Bainbridge Island City WWTP are particularly strange.
+Higher velocities just south of the WWTP also match what I was observing at Oak Harbor Lagoon WWTP (ROMS was blowing up just south of the WWTP rather than exactly at the WWTP).
+What this suggests to me is that many, if not all, point sources are causing strange behavior.
+But so far only Birch Bay WWTP and Oak Harbor Lagoon WWTP have been strange enough to cause a blow up.
+Either way, there's something strange happening.